thecodingmachine/utils.session.optimistic-session-handler/README.md

 **Warning:** The session can't be destroyed by `session_destroy()` (It will throw an error).
 To destroy the session, you must empty the `$_SESSION` array.

     $_SESSION = array();

+If you want more information about this package you can go on [OptimisticSessionHandler: A New Way To Think PHP Sessions](http://www.thecodingmachine.com/optimisticsessionhandler-a-new-way-to-think-php-sessions/)